Transport Scotland

 Transport Scotland (Còmhdhail Alba) is the national transport agency of Scotland.
-It was established by the Transport (Scotland) Act 2005, and began operating on 1 January 2006 as an Executive Agency of the Scottish Government.
+It was established by the Transport (Scotland) Act 2005, and began operating on 1 January 2006 as an executive agency of the Scottish Government.

-Organization
+An executive agency of the Scottish government, it manages transport projects, ScotRail, and all motorways and major A-class roads in Scotland.
+The agency is organised into eight directorates, including Aviation, Maritime, Freight and Canals; Bus, Accessibility & Active Travel; and Rail.
+Transport Scotland also contributes to the Scottish Government's Climate Change plan.

+Regional Transport Partnerships (RTPs) help plan and deliver regional transport developments, with each RTP preparing a regional transport strategy and delivery plan.
+Some RTPs also provide transport services, like the Strathclyde Partnership for Transport which operates the Glasgow Subway and major bus stations.

+Organisation

-Transport Scotland is an executive agency of the Scottish government that conducts transport projects, manages ScotRail, and also maintains all roads in Scotland, except motorways.
+Transport Scotland is an executive agency of the Scottish government that conducts transport projects, manages ScotRail, and also maintains all motorways and major A-class roads in Scotland.

 Directorates

 The agency is made up of eight directorates: